dkomanov/dkomanov.github.io/content/blog/2020-05-26_writing-async-app-in-scala-part-3-threading-model/index.md

 2. Parse JSON into a domain object.
 This part will be executed in another `ExecutionContext`, which should be limited to a number of threads less or equal to a number of CPUs.

 By doing so we increase the resilience of our application to high traffic.
 Just to mention, that it's not a final solution, for peak traffic you still need to scale up your cluster, but this solution will give you time to do that, and servers won't die.

+<strong>*</strong> There are [formulas](http://baddotrobot.com/blog/2013/06/01/optimum-number-of-threads/) to calculate feasible number of threads in a blocking application.
+I wouldn't worry unless you have about few dozens of threads doing only queries, without any heavy calculations.

+## Thread Locals

+If you don't use [ThreadLocal](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/ThreadLocal.html) just continue not using it and you may skip this chapter.
+For everyone else...

+Side note: Here I'm talking about thread locals that are used as a context for the request.
+Other legitimate [usages](https://javapapers.com/core-java/threadlocal/) like providing thread safety for non thread-safe instances are fine.

+In a blocking application it's a convenient way of the propagation of aspects that aren't always related to a business code.
+There are [some caveats](https://stackoverflow.com/questions/817856/when-and-how-should-i-use-a-threadlocal-variable), though.
+In async application it gets ugly(er):

+* In async application one request is likely to be handled by multiple threads.
+At any point when execution moves into async mode (meaning, goes to wait for some event), you have to copy your thread locals and restore it again when the execution resumes.
+It could be a bit expensive.
+* Such implicitness isn't the best pattern to use.
+It's error-prone and obscure (especially for newcomers).

+It's much better to have some kind of a context object that you pass along with the request (you may do it as an implicit argument which is less implicit than thread local).

 ## Direct ExecutionContext